 bbr plus one-click package

-BBR Plus is an optimization of the original BBR parameters, which may provide better acceleration performance on certain machines.
+BBR Plus is an optimization of the original BBR with parameter adjustments, providing better acceleration effects on certain machines compared to the original version.
 The BBR Plus one-click installation script introduced in this article is from netizen cx9208.
-In addition to BBR Plus, it also integrates one-click installations for the original BBR, modified BBR, and LotServer (ServerSpeeder), making it a four-in-one version where you can switch between the four.
-Applicable architecture: KVM / Xen; OpenVZ (OVZ) is not supported.
+In addition to BBR Plus, it also integrates one-click installations for the original BBR, modified BBR, and LotServer (Sharp Speed), making it a four-in-one version where all four versions can be switched between.
+Applicable architectures: KVM / Xen; OpenVZ (OVZ) is not supported.
 Applicable systems: CentOS 7, Debian 8, Debian 9, Ubuntu 16.04, Ubuntu 18.04.

 wget --no-check-certificate https://github.com/teddysun/across/raw/master/bbr.sh && chmod +x bbr.sh && ./bbr.sh